Pressures for using the developer's solicitor

 Common sales tactics used by developers and estate agents

 Sales agents and developers may exert pressure on buyers to use their preferred solicitor.
 Tactics include suggesting faster transaction times or a smoother process.
-However, it's crucial for you, as a buyer, to scrutinize these claims.
-Remember, using the developers solicitor is not mandatory.
+However, you, as a buyer, should scrutinise these claims.
+Using the developer's solicitor is not mandatory.

 You have the freedom to choose an independent conveyancing solicitor, ensuring they represent your interests, not the developer's.